Private vs Bank Construction Loans in South Florida: What Experienced Developers Need to Know

 What is the difference between a private and a bank construction loan?

-Construction loans fall into two main categories: private and bank-issued.
+Construction loans generally fall into two main categories: private and bank-issued.
 While both fund ground-up real estate projects, the approval criteria, speed, and borrower experience vary significantly.

 1. A bank construction loan is typically issued by a traditional financial institution and requires full income documentation, a strong credit score, and underwriting based on personal financials.
 These loans can take 30–60+ days to close and are often better suited for owner-occupied builds.